-Medical negligence can result in wrongful death, new or worse injuries or permanent health conditions that could have been prevented with proper care.
+Medical negligence can result in new or worse injuries as well as permanent health conditions that could have been prevented with proper care, or even wrongful death.
 However, doctors rarely tell patients what went wrong.
-Our medical malpractice lawyers can get your medical records and other evidence.
-Even if we cannot represent your case, we will get you answers about what happened to you or your loved one.
+Our medical malpractice lawyers can demand your medical records and gather other evidence.
+Even if we cannot represent you in a medical malpractice case, we will try to get you answers about what happened to you or your loved one.

 Not all medical mistakes are grounds for a malpractice lawsuit.
-You may be able to prove that your doctor made an error in your treatment, however this alone is not enough for a case.
+You may be able to prove that your doctor made an error in your treatment, but this alone is not enough for a case.
 In order to file a lawsuit for medical malpractice, you must prove these four things:

 - Negligence.
 Doctors and other healthcare professionals have a duty to provide all patients with a reasonable standard of medical care.
-Therefore, in order to have grounds for a medical malpractice case, you must show that your doctor did not provide the same care that another, capable doctor would have.
-Misdiagnosis, medication errors and unnecessary or botched procedures may all add up to negligence.
+Therefore, in order to have grounds for a medical malpractice case, you must show that your doctor did not provide the same level of care that another, capable doctor would have.
+Misdiagnosis, medication errors, and unnecessary or botched procedures may all add up to negligence.
 Our attorneys work with medical experts who can testify about current treatment standards and protocols.

 - Causation.
 Even if a doctor is negligent, medical malpractice cases often hinge on whether or not this negligence caused actual harm.
 This means that the doctor’s actions must directly cause an injury or wrongful death.
 In some medical malpractice cases, such as those involving delayed diagnosis of cancer, medical negligence allows a condition to worsen, possibly beyond hope of treatment.